cacois/typescript-react-redux/README.md

 First, build and start the app:

+    $ npm i
     $ npm run build
     $ npm start

+If you want to set up a webpack watcher to reload when files are changed, run the following alongside `npm start` in another terminal/tab:

+    $ npm run watch

 Start in index.html - everything always starts with index.html.
 It lays out the highest level DOM structure and includes